cloudfoundry/uaa/README.md

 3. `app` (sample) is a user application that uses both of the above

 4. `scim` [SCIM](http://www.simplecloud.info/) user management module used by UAA

+5. `login` This module represents the UI of the UAA.
+It is the code that was merged in from the former login-server project.

 In CloudFoundry terms